nheegen/RaspberryPiMidiClock/README.md

 - Raspberry Pi 3 Model B (or compatible)
 - Sense HAT
-- ESI MidiMate eX USB MIDI interface (or compatible USB MIDI device)
+- USB MIDI interface (any USB MIDI device; ESI MidiMate eX is auto-detected and preferred, but any device will work)

 ## Software Requirements